clouddatastack/clouddatastack.com/src/stack/03_compute.rst

 - Configuring clusters for Spark Workloads
 - Federation of queries through Trino
 - CDC with Debezium
-- Custom Query Engine with DataFusion
+- Optimize compute with DataFusion Comet